-Economic considerations, domestic security, worker safety, environmental protection, and international morality all combine to reinforce our conviction that a five-year moratorium on all reprocessing plans would be well advised.
+Economic considerations, domestic security, worker safety, environmental protection, and international morality all combine to reinforce our conviction that a moratorium on all reprocessing plans would be well advised.

 In the past year and a half, soothing reassurances have been given by the Canadian nuclear establishment concerning the impracticality of making atom bombs from reactor-grade plutonium.
 These reassurances are now known to be completely unfounded and seriously misleading, as the International Atomic Energy Agency and the U.S. Nuclear Regulatory Commission have recently admitted.
 To quote Victor Gilinsky, one of the N.R.C.
 Commissioners: